Car Insurance Discounts: How to Save Up to 40%

 Many people assume that a 20% discount and a 10% discount will save them 30% total.
 That's not how it works.

-Car insurance discounts are applied one at a time, not added together.
+Car insurance discounts apply one at a time, not all at once.
 Each discount is calculated based on the new, reduced amount, not the original premium.

-For instance, if you qualify for a 20% safe driver discount and a 10% paperless billing discount, this is how your discounts stack up:
+If you qualify for a 20% safe driver discount and a 10% paperless billing discount, your discounts stack like this:

 1. You start with a $1,000 premium.